 You’ll begin your degree following modules including the Principles of Economics as well as Society and Space - Human Geography.
 In your second year, you’ll study subjects such as Intermediate Microeconomics; Geographies of Political Economy, and Environment and Society.
 In your final year, you’ll complete a Project in an area that matches your interests.

 Required Subjects A level Geography is recommended, or alternatively one of the following subjects: Anthropology, Classics, Economics, English Literature, History, Philosophy, Psychology, Religious Studies, Sociology, World Development.

 GCSE Mathematics grade B or 6, English Language grade C or 4

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including Geography at HL grade 6 or an alternative cognate subject
+International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including Geography or alternative cognate subject at HL grade 6

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.